cmk/profunctor-optics/pref/README.md

 which is usable for reading / writing / modifying depending on the profunctor constraint `c`.

-One goal with this experiment is to try and find a viable alternative to the type-class heavy approaches to resource abstraction (e.g. `MonadFoo`, `HasBar`, `AsBaz` etc) currently prevalent.
+One goal with this experiment was to try and find a viable alternative to the type-class heavy approaches to resource abstraction (e.g. `MonadFoo`, `HasBar`, `AsBaz` etc) currently prevalent.
 The resulting `HasBar` alternative is [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRefs.hs#L106) for the separate read/write case and [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRef.hs#L146) for the single reference case:

 ```